Table of Contents

 Consider failing to bath your newborn baby at least for the first week of life.
 Most newborn skin is covered with a white substance that is made up of oils from a child’s sweat glands.
 The layer is like a barrier that keeps germs at bay.
 When a baby is born, the natural layer continues to protect them and keeps the skin moisturized.
 Within ten days of birth, this layer will slough off.
 That is the best time to shower your child.

 During the first month, give your child a sponge bath instead of dipping your child inside a tub or sink.
 Use a soft cloth that is soaked in warm water to wipe their smooth skin.
 Bath them thrice a week or after a messy diaper change.
 You might also have to clear other small messes in between feeding and changing.
-After you start giving your child immersive baths, do it about thrice a week.
+After giving your child immersive baths, do it thrice a week.
 Use unscented soap that has been formulated for babies.

 6. Putting your baby to sleep